vPackets/vPackets-blog/content/about.md

 ![Me](/images/intro/nicolas-head-shot.png)

-I am currently a Solution Architect at Cisco focusing on Cloud Service Providers.
+I am currently a Solution Architect at Cisco focusing on Hyperscalers.
 I had the privilege to experience multiple roles in my career.
 I have been delivering networking solutions, act as a solution architect.
-Recently I have been a Technical Product Manager (Technical marketing engineer) at VMware in charge of the layer 3 features of NSX and a Principal product manager at Aviatrix.
-I was working on the layer 3 features as well of Aviatrix.
+Recently I have been a Technical Product Manager (Technical marketing engineer) at VMware in charge of the networking features of NSX (formerly NSX-T) and a Principal Product Manager at Aviatrix.

 - Understand new use cases to be addressed in the  platform by developing deep technical relationships with the  customers and field teams, and by maintaining a broad understanding of the cloud networking market.
 - Design new, excitingnetworking features that address these use cases.
 Partner with the engineering team to validate the feasibility and the development effort.
 Identify tradeoffs when necessary.